Google Santa Tracker: Website

-The 2016 site also featured a "This Just In" section.
+The 2015 site also featured a "This Just In" section.
 This section features photos resembling those taken on social media websites, which feature Santa and his helpers partaking in various activities, including imitating the cover of Abbey Road, delivering presents, and taking selfies.
 Users can also watch animated sketches and play games.
-Since 2020, no new content has been produced for the site.
+The latest update for Google Santa Tracker was in December 2025, which added a new game, “Snow Dodgeball,” and overhauled the “Railroad Ride” activity.